 While Anguirus is originally pitted against Godzilla, he quickly becomes an ally and is seen fighting alongside Godzilla in several subsequent films.

 Anguirus is an irradiated dinosaur that looks similar to an ankylosaurus.
 It has horns on its head and a spike-covered shell on its back.
-Anguirus can move incredibly fast due to multiple brains, can burrow underground, and often attacks by jumping backward into its opponent to hit them with its spiked back.
+Anguirus can move incredibly fast due to multiple brains, burrow underground, and often attack by jumping back into its opponent to hit them with its spiked back.

-Anguirus first appeared in the 1955 film Godzilla Raids Again and has been featured in a total of 6 Godzilla movies.
+Anguirus first appeared in the 1955 film Godzilla Raids Again and has been featured in 6 Godzilla movies.

-Although not known primarily for his role in the Godzilla franchise, King Kong is a headlining monster and will be making another appearance in the upcoming American film Godzilla vs. Kong (2021).
+Although not known primarily for his role in the Godzilla franchise, King Kong is a headlining monster.
+It will be making another appearance in the upcoming American film Godzilla vs. Kong (2021).